alexwidua/figma-plugin-ds-vue/README.md

 This project is a work-in-progress, here's a small roadmap:

-⬜ Update documentation and create a meaningful order for the component overview (sorted alphabetically atm)
-⬜ Add detailed description of each component (context/usage?)
+⬜ ⚠️ Update documentation to reflect changes introduced in 1.2.3
 ...
 ⬜ Update the library to Vue `v3.x` (since `v-model` changed with Vue 3 this would introduce breaking changes)